 The application requires written references who can attest to the student’s impact on the community, a short video, and essay question.

-The award of $1,000 will be presented at the Charleston Jewish Federation’s Annual Meeting on December 4, 2019 (must be present to win).
+The award of $1,000 will be presented at the Charleston Jewish Federation’s Annual Meeting.

 We look forward to honoring a Charleston Jewish teenager who serves the community in the same unselfish manner as Max Kirshstein did for so many years.